Byron McLaughlin: Later life

 In October 1984, a warrant was issued for McLaughlin's arrest after he failed to appear in court on previous charges.
 McLaughlin was arrested for illegally trafficking counterfeit shoes and money laundering in 1990.
 According to The New Yorker, McLaughlin, who had ties in Mexico from when he played baseball there, made deals with Korean businesspeople to make counterfeit footwear.
 The brands that he counterfeited included Converse, Vans, and Adidas, which he manufactured to sell in the Mexican market.
 Harley Lewin, a lawyer who pursued people in the counterfeit business, found that McLaughlin was making 80,000 pairs of sneakers for about $750,000 any given month.
 At the time of the investigation, McLaughlin had a secret account in Luxembourg with $2.4 million.

 Lewin also discovered that half of all counterfeit footwear in Mexico could be traced back to McLaughlin's business.
-McLaughlin pleaded guilty to the money laundering charges, but fled the county before being sentenced.
+McLaughlin pleaded guilty to the money laundering charges, but fled the country before being sentenced.
 While it is believed he has been living near Cannes in France for years, he has moved from that spot and his whereabouts are now unknown as he is a fugitive from justice.